etal/cnvkit/doc/nonhybrid.rst

 When amplicon sequencing is used as a targeted capture method, no off-target reads are sequenced.
-While this limits the copy number information available in the sequencing data versus hybrid capture, CNVkit can analyze TAS data using only target coverages and excluding all off-target regions from the analysis.
+While this limits the copy number information available in the sequencing data versus hybrid capture, CNVkit can analyze TAS data using only on-target coverages and excluding all off-target regions from the analysis.

 The ``batch -m amplicon`` option uses the given targets to infer coverage, and leaves the antitarget coverage file empty::